By Alex Ross, Head of Southeast Asia, Audley Travel

 The events unfolding in Myanmar are tragic and incredibly sad to witness.
 Audley’s ties with Myanmar go back a long way, so it’s especially important to us that we consider all aspects of the current crisis, including its impact on the people of Myanmar and on tourism.

 There are two clear elements of this situation, which warrant addressing separately.
 First is the ethical point of view: whether it’s better to boycott travel in Myanmar in support of the Rohingya and in protest at the current regime’s actions, or whether by doing so we’d cause more harm than good.
 The second aspect is the safety and welfare of our clients while there.
-We have, of course, been monitoring the situation very closely through our contacts at the FCO and our local partners in Myanmar.
+We have, of course, been monitoring the situation very closely through our local partners in Myanmar.
 We also receive regular reports from colleagues and clients visiting the country.

 The problems between the Rohingya population of Myanmar and the military regime have been going on for many years now.
 Despite the fact that many of the Rohingya families can claim a presence in Myanmar going back hundreds of years, the local majority Burmese population (ethnically known as Bamar) have never really welcomed the Rohingya and have little or no sympathy for them.
 Over years of ‘brainwashing’ by the ruling regime, they’ve come to believe that the Muslim Rohingya are illegal immigrants and pose a threat to the majority Buddhist population’s safety and economic well-being.

 That this is untrue matters little to the vast majority of Burmese.
 And it’s this indifference that has allowed the military government to act with impunity in its dealings with the Rohingya.